-- The City certifies that the land use plan is in conformity with and adequate to carry out the Chapter Three policies of the Coastal Act. - 4.
-The City certifies that the implementing actions, as amended, are in conformity with and adequate to carry out the provisions of the certified Land Use Plan. - The Ordinance of the City Council includes the LCPA and ZTA numbers LCPA19-0002 and ZTA19-0002 when submitted to the Coastal Commission. - 6.
-The City finds that the Ordinance is exempt from CEQA pursuant to Section 15265(f) of the CEQA Guidelines. - 7.
+- The City certifies that with the adoption of these amendments, the City will carry out the Local Coastal Program in a manner fully in conformity with Division 20 of the Public Resources Code as amended, the California Coastal Act of 1976. - 2.
+The City include the proposed LCPA and ZTA for the Zoning Code modifications in its submittal to the Coastal Commission and state and that the amendment is to both the land use plan and to the implementing actions. - The City certifies that the land use plan is in conformity with and adequate to carry out the Chapter Three policies of the Coastal Act. - 4.
+The City certifies that the implementing actions, as amended, are in conformity with and adequate to carry out the provisions of the certified Land Use Plan. - 5.
+The Ordinance of the City Council includes the LCPA and ZTA numbers LCPA19-0002 and ZTA19-0002 when submitted to the Coastal Commission. - 6.
+The City finds that the Ordinance is exempt from CEQA pursuant to Section 15265 of the CEQA Guidelines. - 7.
 The City certifies that the amendments will be submitted to the Coastal Commission for review and approval as an Amendment to the Local Coastal Program. - J. That the Planning Commission recommends that the City Council adopt ZTA19-0002, which would amend the Dana Point Local Coastal Program pursuant to LCPA19-0002, as shown in the attached Exhibit "A" and Exhibit "B".
 The Planning Commission recommends the amendment for the reasons outlined herein and in the Planning Commission Agenda Report, including but not limited to: updating the Zoning Ordinance as regular maintenance ensures policy and requirements are relevant, accurate, and compliant to State law. - K. ZTA19-0002 constitutes the LCPA19-0002 for the City of Dana Point.